ColemanO/colemano.github.io/_posts/2017-9-9-WeekTwo.md

 <br>
 <strong>What's in your way?</strong>
 <br>
 I added two classes late and have consequently been trying to catch up in those classes which is making it difficult to get ahead in preparation for the career fair.
+Consequently, I have not had time to work on my personal projects and as a result, the app I talked about publishing in last week's post has still not been published.
+Hopefully, this will change after this coming week.
 <br>
 <strong>What will you do next week?</strong>
 <br>